dirvine/data_chain/docs/0029-data-chains.md

 # Definitions used

-- Decentralised network, A peer to peer network in xor space, using Kadmelia type addressing.
+- Decentralised network, A peer to peer network in xor space, using Kademlia type addressing.
 - Hash, a cryptographic one way function that produces a fixed length representation of any input.
 - Immutable data, a data type that has a name == hash of it's contents (it is immutable as changing the contents creates a new piece of immutable data).